dmcguire81/meta/README.md

 # MeTA: ModErn Text Analysis

-This fork of [MeTA](https://meta-toolkit.org) aims to simplify the maintenance of the project for its use in CS 410 Text Information Systems at the [University of Illinois at Urbana-Champaign](https://cs.illinois.edu/).
+This fork of [MeTA](https://github.com/meta-toolkit/meta) aims to simplify the maintenance of the project for its use in CS 410 Text Information Systems at the [University of Illinois at Urbana-Champaign](https://cs.illinois.edu/).
 Thus, a containerized version of MeTA is provided instead of the original installation instructions for each platform.
-This container, based on [Ubuntu 22.04 LTS](https://hub.docker.com/_/ubuntu/), includes a pre-built version of MeTA with support for `amd64` and `arm64` architectures.
+This container, based on [Ubuntu 22.04 LTS](https://hub.docker.com/_/ubuntu/), includes a pre-built version of [MeTA][meta] with support for `amd64` and `arm64` architectures.

 ---

-Please visit our [web page][meta-website] for information and tutorials about MeTA!
+Please visit our [web page][meta] for information and tutorials about MeTA!

 # Outline

 - [Intro](#intro)
     - [Documentation](#documentation)
     - [Tutorials](#tutorials)